miso-lims/walkthroughs/_includes/libraries-qc.md

 enough for sequencing.
 If not measured, this can be left as "Unknown".

-1. From the _Libraries_ page, find one of your libraries using the search box and click the sample link.
+1. From the _Libraries_ page, find one of your libraries using the search box and click the library name or alias link.
 1. Change _QC passed_ from _Unknown_ to _True_.
 1. Click _Save_.